Person in athletic wear stretching on all fours.

 As for that artist, hippie, music festival, Burning Man scene, that often overlaps with the yoga world?

-I came to like yoga philosophy too, [insert books pic] I’m just saying the stretches are orthopedically unsound.
+I came to like yoga philosophy too.
+I’m just saying the stretches are orthopedically unsound, particularly if you are already injured.

 And by the way, if you read the Yoga Sutras of Patanjali (the original yoga text) compiled around 200 BCE, there isn’t a single stretch in it.
-An asana, which later became yoga poses, was just a comfortable posture in which to meditate.
+In it, an asana (which later became the name for yoga poses) was just a comfortable posture in which to meditate.
+See:

 Patanjali, Yoga Sutra 2:46